DBPR Complaints and Investigations

 After you review the complaint, you may submit a written response.
 If you choose to respond, you must do so within 20 days after you receive the letter.
-You should include your case number on any correspondence to DBRP regarding the complaint.
+You should include your case number in any correspondence to DBRP regarding the complaint.

-When the investigation is completed, pursuant to 455.225(10), you may request in writing a copy of the entire file, and may respond to everything contained in the file within twenty days.
+When the investigation is completed, pursuant to Section 455.225(10), you may request in writing a copy of the entire file, and may respond to everything contained in the file within twenty days.

 An experienced attorney can help you decide the best way to proceed at each stage of the case.

 Attorney for DBRP Investigations in Tampa, FL